-I’ve started to write this sitting next to a laden plum tree, watched by Colin the caretaking-cat on one of the prettiest and best-kept campsites I’ve ever been lucky enough to find.
-We’re on a week’s honeymoon journey in a VW campervan.
-Find out where’s next!
+I started to write this sitting next to a laden plum tree, watched by Colin the caretaking-cat on one of the prettiest and best-kept campsites I’ve ever been lucky enough to find.

 The countryside and villages in this part of the country are lovely, but we had a job to do in Leamington – to test drive some electrified Brompton folding bikes at the Nano workshops.
 You can read more about that here.

-The information shed was packed with useful…information.
-And there was a farm-raised meat and egg shed next door with steaks and sausages for sale.
+The information shed was packed with useful information.
 The farm grows wheat for Hovis and oats for Quaker, by the way.

 Next stop, Abbey Home Farm, and rather more than your ordinary farmshop.
 It’s an organic mini supermarket with lots of homegrown vegetables, fruit and flowers, plus a café/restaurant, workshops and courses, good fairtrade and environmental credentials, accommodation and a campsite.
 There’s an incongruous section of Indian handicrafts and, up the road, a barn full of furniture.

 We stopped for lunch at Westonbirt, the national arboretum – a picnic of Black Russian tomatoes from Abbey Home Farm, smoked Wensleydale and bread from the bakery in picturesque Bourton-on-the-Water.

 Devon was completely new to us and choosing where to go was difficult.
 We drove through Exmoor and gorgeous countryside, stopping at Becky Falls.